 The following students are strongly encouraged to apply:

-- Students with siblings or family members who experience a disability
+- students with siblings or family members with a disability

 - students who self-identify as a member of the LGBTQI2S+ community

 - students from historically underrepresented groups in the health and science professions

 - * Underrepresented racial or ethnic minority defined in the OHSU Fact Book as: Black/African American, Hispanic/Latinx, American Indian/Alaska Native, Native Hawaiian/Pacific Islander, Korean, Vietnamese, or any 2 or more races with at least 1 classified as URM